build-canaries/nevergreen/README.md

 You'll need to first put in your *cctray.xml* url then it will allow you to select which builds to show on your monitor.

+## Docker

+Nevergreen is also available on Dockerhub.
+You can access it [here](https://registry.hub.docker.com/u/buildcanariesteam/nevergreen/).

 ## Contributing

 [![Build Status](https://snap-ci.com/build-canaries/nevergreen/branch/master/build_image)](https://snap-ci.com/build-canaries/nevergreen/branch/master)